What is SEO Marketing?

 So, if you send someone to a website with a bad user interface, or if a user has to visit ten pages on your site before finding what they’re looking for, it can hurt your SEO.

 The metrics that Google monitors will increase if your website has a successful UX design.
-People will spend more time on your websites, bounce rates will drop, and conversion rates will almost certainly rise.
+People will spend more time on your websites, bounce rates will drop, and conversion rates will certainly rise.

 Varieties of Content for Different Channels